lmboucher/plume-drone-measurements/remote_station/RemSt_README.md

 sudo systemctl start gpsd.socket cgps -s
 ```
-4. Put your Raspberry + GPS module under a clear sky (not in a yard) and wait at least 20 minutes to get a signal.
+4. For the GPS module, you need to put your Raspberry connected to it under a clear sky (not in a yard).
+You also need to wait at least 20 minutes to get a signal at first.
+For the PMS Plantower module it works in all environments.

 I advise you after this first try to write a little program (mine is in Python) to read incoming data easily without having to do again all the steps from that part.